Everything has a cost.

 3. Cost: Arts teachers take up valuable space on the salaries/benefits table in the budget.
 The Flip: Arts teachers are some of the only people in a school to access a student’s innate talents and bring them to their full potential as human beings.
 Priceless.

-4. Cost: By including the arts, we are taking away from learning in state-mandated tested areas.
-The Flip: By investing in the arts, students are able to problem-solve, think critically, analyze, synthesize, and perform in all areas, including those by state-mandated tests.
+4. Cost: By including the arts, we take away from learning in state-mandated tested areas.
+The Flip: By investing in the arts, students have the ability to problem-solve, think critically, analyze, synthesize, and perform in all areas.
+Including those by state-mandated tests.

 Before we get out the scissors and pass them around the budget table to cut out arts, technology, or other “non-essential” items and areas, we need to take a look at what cutting will cost us.
 Are we doing what’s best for kids?
 Are we providing them with opportunities that will help them on their path to success or are we cutting our nose to spite our face?
 The true cost of our choices will live as a legacy with our students forever.